Rocky Mountain SER

 - Verifies accuracy of ROMS weekly for attendance, participation in meal service and parent sign in sheets to ensure compliance for CACFP compliance.

-- Participates in a team based approach in the identification, generation and tracking of in-kind.
-This includes, but is not limited to, ensuring classroom volunteer time and parent activity time is appropriately tracked.
+- Supports a team based approach in the identification, generation and tracking of in-kind.
+This includes, but is not limited to, assisting in ensuring classroom volunteer time and parent activity time is appropriately tracked.

-- Instructs, guides, and works effectively with the volunteers assigned to the classroom, providing on-going verbal and written feedback.
+- Instructs, guides, and works effectively with the volunteers assigned to the classroom.

 - Serves as a positive role model for children and families and actively promote an inclusive as children acquire readiness skills for kindergarten.